 2. Look Before You Leap

 This old proverb holds wisdom for modern-day self-sabotagers.
-As you begin to notice negative behaviors, thoughts, and feelings, ask yourself whether these habits are helping you or hurting you.
+As you notice negative behaviors, thoughts, and feelings, ask yourself whether these habits are helping you or hurting you.
 Often, we feel pressured to do something (or avoid doing something) out of fear, so taking a moment to decide if something will hold you back or move you forward can prevent self-sabotage.10

 3. Set Meaningful Goals & Pair Them With an Action Plan